-Everything here reeks of quality.
-European-grade quality.
+Everything in Tahiti reeks of quality; European-grade quality.
 A distinctly French quality, to be exact.

 Tahiti holds almost 70% of the entire population of French Polynesia, which is comprised of almost 120 islands and atolls, less than half of which are inhabited.
 All Tahitians are French citizens and many of the islands’ people, especially in Tahiti’s capital of Pape’ete, were born in France.
 French is the official language and the local currency is the French Pacific Franc.

 Visit the main market in Pape’ete however and you’re without a doubt in the South Pacific, as far from Europe as can be.
 The morning catch reigns supreme here with freshly caught fish, local fruits and veggies and the plentiful taro root.
-Local women huddle around piles of picked flowers, threading and hanging fragrant ‘hei’ of unsold tiare from the ceilings.
-The only sign of anything French in the country’s largest marche is the bakery counter and their perfectly baked baguettes.
-Like Cambodia’s perfect French bread, this is the most pleasant of morning surprises for first time visitors.
+Local women huddle around piles of picked flowers, threading and hanging fragrant hei of unsold tiare from the ceilings.
+The only sign of anything French in the country’s largest marche is the boulangerie and their perfectly baked baguettes.
+Like Cambodia’s perfect French bread, this is the most pleasant of morning surprises for first-time visitors.

 Cross the street to a large downtown supermarket though and you’re immediately thrown into aisles upon aisles of colonial flavours.
-Foie gras, pate et terrine, beaucoup de moutarde and fromage as far as the eye can see, none of which are made here.
-Everything is imported directly from France explaining its ultra-steep price tag, and you guessed it, quality.
+Foie gras, pate et terrine, beaucoup de moutarde and fromage as far as the eye can see, none of which are made in the islands.
+Everything is imported directly from France explaining its ultra-steep price tag, and you guessed it, quality!

-If there’s any grit at all in these story-book islands, it’s in Pape’ete.
+If there’s any grit at all in these stunning story-book islands, it’s in Pape’ete.
 For the lack of a better comparison, it’s what Honolulu is to Hawai’i.
-The islands’ biggest port, and with that, gritty port things.
-It’s a perfect couple of days at least.
-But if you’re at all considering Tahiti as a stopover or destination, do not leave without a visit to a few of the other islands.
+Tahiti holds the islands’ biggest port, and with that come gritty port things.
+Tahiti sounds exotique, but if you’re considering it as a destination, do visit at least a couple of the other islands.

-The travel brochure vistas you’re after are in nearby Bora Bora, Rangiroa, Taha’a, Brando’s Tetiaroa and heart-shaped Moorea.
-In ever-verdant Huahine and culturally important Raiatea – and I’m not talking about French culture anymore.
+The jaw-dropping travel brochure vistas you are after are in nearby Bora Bora, Rangiroa, Taha’a, Brando’s Tetiaroa and heart-shaped Moorea.
+You want ever-verdant Huahine and culturally important Raiatea.
+You want Polynesia.
 The further from Tahiti you get, the less you feel of France, again, like America’s Hawai’i.

-It’s not until you travel even further, to the volcanic Marquesas Islands for your next reminder of French culture and the grave of French impressionist Paul Gauguin on quiet Atuona.
+It’s not until you travel to Polynesia’s furthest corner, to the volcanic Marquesas Islands, that you are reminded of French culture again, with the grave of French impressionist Paul Gauguin on quiet Atuona.

 So, exactly how French is French Polynesia?
-It’s beautifully French.
-Especially if you like great food.
+It’s beautifully French – especially if you like great food.
 Yet, in the process of integrating this very foreign quality, the Polynesian part of the country’s equation is arguably more intact than in America’s ‘Aloha’ flavour in Hawai’i.
-Local men still wear flowers in their hair and do most of the things that they’ve done for generations and generations the exact same way.
-They’re just able to do it in French too.
+Local men still wear flowers in their hair and do most of the things they’ve done for generations the exact same way.
+They’re just able to do it in French, too.

 Looking for a place to practice your French?
 Book Tahiti as a stopover or destination with our incredible selection of South Pacific airfares and holidays.
-Enquire online, call our Airfare Experts at 1877 967 5302 or visit your nearest Flight Centre store location today!
+Enquire online, call our Expert Travellers at 1877 967 5302 or visit your nearest Flight Centre store location today!